-XV.
+XVI.
 PROTECTION OF STATE CONFIDENTIAL INFORMATION. (mandatory language required for all PSAs effective 12/1/11)

 A. The Districts or District Parties, at their own expense, have a duty to and shall protect from a Confidential Information Breach any and all Confidential Information which they come to possess or control, wherever and however stored or maintained, in a commercially reasonable manner in accordance with current industry standards.
+Confidential Information is any information that a party claims to be exempt from the state Freedom of Information Act (Section 1-210 et seq of the Connecticut General Statutes, also called FOIA) as specified in that Act.

 B. Each District or District Party shall develop, implement and maintain a comprehensive data-security program for the protection of Confidential Information.
 The safeguards contained in such program shall be consistent with and comply with the safeguards for protection of Confidential Information, and information of a similar character, as set forth in all applicable federal and state law and written policy of the Department or State concerning the confidentiality of Confidential Information.
 Such data-security program shall include, but not be limited to, the following: